Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_mac.md

 ### Step 2: Docker for Mac Installation

-* Open a browser and navigate to https://www.docker.com/docker-mac
+* Open a browser and navigate to [Docker for Mac](https://www.docker.com/docker-mac)

 * Click the `Download from Docker Store` button in the center of the page